jonathanhliu21/BikeDashboardPlus/docs/pages/make_yourself.md

 ## Parts needed

-These are the parts you need to buy to make this project.
+These are the parts you may need to buy to make this project.
+Depending on how you want to make this project, you can leave out some parts or get other parts.
+These are just the parts I got.

 ### Electronics
 - [Raspberry Pi Zero W](https://www.amazon.com/Vilros-Raspberry-Starter-Power-Premium/dp/B0748MPQT4/ref=pd_lpo_1?pd_rd_i=B0748MPQT4&psc=1) (This links to a kit)